 The same maximum IRA contribution amounts apply for each individual, which is a maximum of $5,500 ($6,500 if age 50 or older).

-This means that the total combined contributions that can be made for the year to your IRA and your spouse’s IRA can be as much as $11,000 in 2016 and 2017 ($12,000 if only one of you is age 50 or older or $13,000 if both of you are age 50 or older).
+This means that the total combined contributions that can be made for the year to your IRA and your spouse’s IRA can be as much as $11,000 in 2018 ($12,000 if only one of you is age 50 or older or $13,000 if both of you are age 50 or older).
 However keep in mind that you cannot contribute more than you and your spouse’s combined earned income for the year.

 What is the Spousal IRA Contribution Deadline?